 Upgrading the iPhone to iOS 7 may wipe clean all data from the iDevice.
 Fear not, for there are at least two known ways to back up iPhone data before you upgrade: iTunes and iCloud.
 Which backup method is best and what exactly gets backed up?

 Chances are that you already have a backup of the iPhone stored either on your computer or in iCloud.
 As we found out, however, not all iPhone data is backed up by either iTunes or iCloud and this should come as no surprise.
 In short – restoring from iOS backup does not restore everything back to the iPhone.
+Be sure to back up all your needed iPhone data in advance:

 Read on as we examine how to make a complete backup of the iPhone and not lose data during the upgrade to iOS 7.
 If you still haven’t made your mind up, be sure to check our 6 reasons to upgrade to iOS 7.